 FISHERIES ENHANCEMENT INITIATIVES

-Applications for the first intake of 2017 for Fisheries Enhancement Initiatives are now being accepted.
-The deadline for the Fisheries Enhancement Initiative applications is March 31, 2017.
+Applications for the first intake of 2017 for Fisheries Enhancement Initiatives has recently closed.
+The next intake deadline date will be announced shortly.

 *Please note that FWEF - Fisheries Enhancement Subcommittee reserves the right to allocate funds in any given year as angling licence revenue becomes available.